bengera/lucky-bet/readme.md

 🟣 Add background
 🟣 Add leveling system
 🟣 Add animation
-🛠 Confirmation message doesn't update after choosing higher or lower and changing the slider number.

 ## 29/01 ##
 I've got the basic features of the project working.
 You can choose higher or lower, bet, win and lose money.